roc-streaming/roc-toolkit/docs/sphinx/tools/roc_conv.rst

 DESCRIPTION
 ===========

-Read audio-stream from a file, transform it, and and write it to a another file.
+Read audio stream from a file, transform it, and and write it to a another file.

 Options
 -------